Philippines at the 2020 Summer Olympics: Weightlifting

 The Philippines entered two weightlifters into the Olympic competition.
-Rio 2016 silver medalist Hidilyn Diaz finished second of the eight highest-ranked weightlifters in the women's 55 kg category based on the IWF Absolute World Rankings, with rookie Elreen Ando topping the field of weightlifters from the Asian zone in the women's 64 kg category based on the IWF Absolute Continental Rankings.
+Rio 2016 silver medalist Hidilyn Diaz qualified second of the eight highest-ranked weightlifters in the women's 55 kg category, with rookie Elreen Ando also qualifying by virtue of heading the rankings of weightlifters from the Asian zone in the women's 64 kg category.

-Diaz is supported by Jeaneth Aro (sports nutritionist), Karen Trinidad (sports psychologist), Gao Kaiwen (head coach; from China), and Julius Naranjo (strength and conditioning mentor).
+Diaz was supported by Jeaneth Aro (sports nutritionist), Karen Trinidad (sports psychologist), Gao Kaiwen (head coach; from China), and Julius Naranjo (strength and conditioning mentor).

-She has been separated from her family since December 2019.
-In February 2020, Diaz went to Malaysia as part of her preparations for the Olympic Games as per advise of coach Gao.
-However she was left stranded in the country due to COVID-19 pandemic-related travel restrictions.
-Her training in Malaysia was also disrupted by the movement control order imposed in the country which affected the availability of gyms.
+She had been separated from her family since December 2019.
+In February 2020, Diaz went to Malaysia as part of her preparations for the Olympic Games, per the direction of coach Gao.
+However, she became stranded in the country due to COVID-19 pandemic-related travel restrictions.
+Her training in Malaysia was also disrupted by the movement control order imposed in the country, which affected the availability of gyms.

 Diaz, competing in the women's −55 kg, won the first-ever gold medal for the Philippines.
-She lifted 97 kg in the snatch and 127 kg in the clean and jerk for a total of 224 kg; bettering Liao Qiuyun of China by a single kilo.
+She lifted 97 kg in the snatch and 127 kg in the clean and jerk for a total of 224 kg, bettering Liao Qiuyun of China by a single kilo.
 Her score in the clean and jerk and her overall total score established new Olympic records.
-It was also the first time Diaz was ever to perform a 127 kg lift in the clean and jerk, only able to successfully lift 125 kg while she was training.
+It was also the first time Diaz was ever to perform a 127 kg lift in the clean and jerk; she had only been able to successfully lift 125 kg while she was training.

 Diaz is the first Filipino competitor to win two consecutive Olympic medals since Teófilo Yldefonso in 1928 and 1932.

-Elreen Ando on her part finished 7th on her event, but managed to set new Philippine national records in the snatch, clean and jerk, and total in her weight class.
+Elreen Ando, for her part, finished 7th in her event, but managed to set new Philippine national records in the snatch, clean and jerk, and total in her weight class.